nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

       </div>
      '''

-# inject html into the map html
+# inject html corresponding to the legend into the map
 mapObj.get_root().html.add_child(folium.Element(legendHtml))

 # save the map as html file